vaginessa/cm-11-degaswifi-based-rom/README.md

 If you want work on this ROM or update it, etc...
 (You can name the file what ever you want):

 First, you download this tree as a .zip format and use and File explorer...
 Windows, Files app.
 ChromeOS, My Files.
 Android, I recommend ES File Explorer (But use what you want.
-You do need ROOT for this, but depends what you are doing in this app).
+You do need ROOT for this, but depends what you are doing in ES File Explorer).
 MacOS, I think Folder?
 (I am not too sure.
 I don't own a Mac).